Least Populated Country in the World: Surprising Facts & Population Data

 Vatican City: The World’s Smallest Population

-Vatican City is the country with the lowest population in the world.
+Vatican City is the smallest population country.
 Even though the number of residents is tiny, this small nation holds huge importance.
 It is a centre of culture, religion, and diplomacy, attracting millions of visitors and influencing people far beyond its borders.

 Total Residents